smartPodLand/php-oauth/README.md

 About SSO
 ----------
-In this sample app authorization code flow is implemented, first you send a authorization request to _/oauth2/authorize_ endpoint like table below:
+In this sample app authorization code flow is implemented, first you redirect to _/oauth2/authorize_ endpoint with parameters like table below to input their username and password:

 Request | Response (redirect)
 ------- | --------